 If you have an article accepted with a Springer hybrid journal, you will need to identify yourself as an eligible author by either selecting your institution, using your institutional email address, or by completing the form while within the University of Essex’s network.
 The request then comes through to our Repository Team, who decide whether to approve the application.
 More information can be found on Springer’s website, and you can also get in touch if you have any questions.

 A new read and publish deal with Taylor and Francis allows Essex researchers to make their work open access at no extra cost to themselves.
 This deal covers publication in all T&F Open Select hybrid journals, which includes 2,300 subscription journal titles.
 (To find out if a journal is Open Select, use the T&F open access cost finder.)

 To access this deal, corresponding authors should use their affiliated institutional email address on submission.
 Upon acceptance, articles will be considered for open access publication under this agreement.
 Once funding is approved by the University, you will receive an email asking you to select the Creative Commons licence of your choice.
 Please note that most research funders require authors to choose Creative Commons Attribution (CC BY).

 If you submit an article to a Wiley journal, and you are a corresponding author, you will see the option to use this deal after acceptance.
 The request then comes through to our Repository Team, who decide whether to approve the application.
+More information about this process is available via Wiley's website.
 If you have any questions about this, please email our Repository Team.
-More information can also be found on Wiley's website.

 The below list gives information about some of the most recent research published open access as a result of our read and publish deals.
 Please note, this list is updated monthly.